 The FSU Faculty Leadership Development Program (LDP) is designed to offer leadership training to faculty across the university and at different stages of their professional journeys.
 The program is based in part on the philosophy that leadership development is an ongoing, never-ending process, and is important whether one is in a designated leadership "position" or not.
-The program is directed by Dr. Norman Anderson, Assistant Vice President for Research and Academic Affairs, and Research Professor of Social Work and Nursing.
+The program was created and is directed by Dr. Norman Anderson, Assistant Vice President for Research and Academic Affairs, and Research Professor of Social Work and Nursing.

 The Leadership Development Program for Department Chairs

 The signature offering of the FSU LDP is the Leadership Development Program for Department Chairs.
 This program is designed to facilitate the continued growth of department chairs as leaders, and to assist them in identifying and accomplishing specific leadership and departmental goals over the course of an academic year.

 The program includes the following core components listed below and shown in the diagram:

 - Identification of each participant’s leadership and departmental goals and strategies for the year and beyond;

 - At least three sessions of one-on-one leadership coaching to facilitate the accomplishment of goals;

 - Biweekly (fall semester) and monthly (spring semester) seminars and group discussions on topics in leadership development;